LectureSight/lecturesight/docs/hardware/overview-camera.md

 Overview cameras which have been tested include:

 * Axis P1428-E network camera (with a stream configured for 1280x720 or 640x360).

-## PTZ Cameras

-### Sony VISCA Protocol
-The system supports Sony's VISCA protocol out-of-the-box.
-The driver detects the model and version of the camera and loads a fitting parameter set.
-If the camera model is unknown, the driver loads the profile for the Sony EVI-D30.
-Most Sony PTZ cameras can be switched into a D30 compatibility mode.

-The following cameras have been tested with LectureSight and have a dedicated camera profile:

-* Sony EVI-D30
-* Sony EVI-D70
-* Sony EVI-D100
-* Vaddio ClearVIEW HD-USB

-### AXIS VAPIX Protocol
-The system supports the AXIS VAPIX protocol for PTZ cameras.
-The following cameras have been tested with LectureSight:

-* AXIS V5915 PTZ Network Camera

-### ONVIF Protocol
-The system supports the ONVIF protocol for cameras.
-Any PTZ camera which supports ONVIF may work with LectureSight, although only the AXIS V5915 camera has been tested with ONVIF.